 Edimorwhitimormiligimmus Tug has a very special name that is all his own.
 But his teacher thinks it's too long, too hard to say, and too difficult to spell.
-One day
+One day she decides he must shorten it to. . .
+Ed.

 He loves his name just the way it is, though.
 So he comes up with a plan: if he teaches everyone at school his name, then his teacher and the whole class will learn and love it too!